 Collagen is a protein, and like all proteins it is comprised of a string of amino acids.
 Collagen is the term we use when referring to raw collagen proteins, while gelatin refers to heated collagen, and hydrolyzed collagen refers to collagen that has been heated and broken down into shorter amino acid chains.

-Dietary collagen sources include bone broth, gelatin, and hydrolyzed collagen powder - all of these sources are animal-derived.
+Dietary collagen sources include bone broth, gelatin, and hydrolyzed collagen powder made from the skin, ligaments, and tendons of animals - all forms of collagen comes from animals.
 We are often led to believe that the only way to support collagen production in the body is to eat collagen.
 As you will see below, this is simply not the case.

 Like all proteins, when we eat collagen it is digested into its individual amino acids before it can be absorbed by the body.
 Consuming collagen provides the body with amino acids, the most abundant being glycine, proline, alanine, arginine, and glutamic acid.